 I flew from Tel Aviv to New York recently to help my grandmother for a few months.
 All my friends in Israel were talking about this movie In Between (written and directed by Maysaloun Hamoud), and I was frustrated because I couldn’t watch it.
 One day the movie’s account on Twitter started following me, so I asked if there might be a screening in NYC.
 Surprisingly, there was!
 I bought a ticket to the screening at something called “Athena Film Festival.”
 I didn’t know I was in for a treat.

 After In Between (which screened on Friday night), I went back to AFF ’17 on Saturday to see the documentary City of Joy, and on Sunday to see the fact-based drama Denial.
-Although all of them were very good, each in their own way, in my opinion, Denial was the best of all 3 movies I watched at AFF ‘17.
+Although they were all very good, each in their own way, in my opinion, Denial was the best of the three films I screened at AFF ‘17.
 Deborah Lipstadt’s struggle to give up control over the legal process in order to win her case literally hurt my stomach.
 I could feel every feeling she had because Rachel Weicz’s acting was so amazing.

 BONUS: In Between has won accolades at Spanish, Canadian and Israeli film festivals.
 Click here to read an interview with writer/director Maysaloun Hamoud.
 Note that In Between is the film’s English title.
 In Arabic, it is called “Land Sea,” an expression meaning “Neither Here Nor There,” which is the film’s name in Hebrew.

 Top Photo: Rachel Weisz as Deborah E. Lipstadt (Dorot Professor of Modern Jewish History and Holocaust Studies at Emory University) meets with members of the international press corp after the Irving Trial.
 Photo Credit: Laurie Sparham/Bleecker Street